reimagined/resolve/docs/tutorial.md

 }
 ```

 As you can see, the file exports an object containing two command handlers.
-A command handler receives the aggregate state and a commands payload.
+A command handler receives the aggregate state and a command payload.
 A payload can contain any arbitrary data related to the command.
-For example, the **createShoppingList** command's payload contains a shopping list name, and the **createShoppingItem** command payload contains an item's ID and displayed text.
+For example, the **createShoppingList** command's payload contains a shopping list name, and the **createShoppingItem** command payload contains an item's ID and text to display.

 As the result of its execution, a command handler returns an event object.
 This object contains an obligatory **type** field defining the event's type and the **payload** field containing data associated with the event.
 In the example code, the event payloads contain the same field that were obtained from the command payloads.
 The reSolve framework saves events returned by command handlers to a persistent **[event store](write-side.md#event-store)**.
 For now, your application is configured to use a file-based event store, which is sufficient for learning purposes.
 Later on, you will learn how to use different kinds of stores using **[storage adapters](advanced-techniques.md#adapters)**.